s5823597/recipetok/README.md

 # Flavourflow

 ## Overview
-RecipeTok AI is a multimodal AI pipeline that extracts structured recipes from TikTok cooking videos.
+Flavourflow is a multimodal AI pipeline that extracts structured recipes from TikTok cooking videos.
 It combines speech recognition, video analysis, and large language models to transform unstructured cooking content into organised, actionable recipes.

 ## Features
 - Extracts video metadata (title, description, uploader) from TikTok URLs